Generating the Fukaya categories of Hamiltonian G-manifolds: Examples and applications

 \subsection{The quadric 3-fold}

 Let $X$ be the quadric 3-fold.
 The fact that a real ellipsoid in $X$ split-generates the zero-summand of $\fF(X;\CC)$ was proved in \cite{Smith}.
-We begin by recovering his result, as we found this example very instructive in formulating the general theory.
+We begin by recovering this result, as we found this example very instructive in formulating the general theory.

 The quadric 3-fold admits an $SU(2)$-action with a free Lagrangian $SU(2)$-orbit $L$.
-Let $\kk$ be a field.
-The quantum cohomology $\QH(X;\kk)$ is $\kk[H,E]/(H^2-2E,E^2-H)$.
-If we look at the characteristic polynomial of $\hat{H}$, we get $\lambda(\lambda^3-4)=0$.
-If we look at the characteristic polynomial of $\hat{E}$, we get $\lambda(\lambda^3-2)$.
-The summands of $\QH(X;\kk)$ are labelled by the simultaneous eigenvalues of $\hat{H}$ and $\hat{E}$. \begin{itemize} \item In characteristic 2, all eigenvalues are zero and $\QH(X;\kk)=\QH(X;\kk)_0$.
-This is the most interesting situation, as the zero summand is not semisimple. \item In characteristic 3, the factor $\lambda^3-c$ has a triple repeated root so there are two summands $\QH(X;\kk)_0\oplus \QH(X;\kk)_\lambda$.
-The first summand is semisimple (in fact, a field). \item In any other characteristic, the eigenvalues are all distinct and quantum cohomology splits as a direct sum of fields. \end{itemize} The Lagrangian $L$ has minimal Maslov number 6, which is twice the dimension of $L$.
+The Lagrangian $L$ has minimal Maslov number 6, since it is simply-connected and the ambient minimal Chern number is 3.
+The number 6 is twice the dimension of $L$, so there cannot be any quantum contributions to the Floer differential.
 Therefore we have $\HF^*(L,L\;\kk)\cong H^*(S^3;\kk)$ for any field.
 This certainly implies that $M=L\times L$ is nonzero in $\fF(X^{-}\times X)$, so split-generates some of the summands of $\Delta$.

+Let $\kk$ be a field.
+The quantum cohomology $\QH(X;\kk)$ is and the first Chern class is $c_1(X)=3H$.
+The block decomposition of this ring depends on the characteristic of $\kk$ and on whether the characteristic polynomial of $H$ splits over $\kk$.

+\begin{itemize} \item If $\OP{char}\kk=2$ then the nilradical of $\QH(X;\kk)$ is the ideal $I$ generated by $H$ and $E$; therefore $\QH(X;\kk)$ is a local ring with maximal ideal $I$ and residue field $\kk$.
+In this case, the Fukaya category has only one summand and the quantum cohomology is not semisimple. \item If $\OP{char}\kk\neq 2$ then the element $e_1=H^3/4$ is a nontrivial idempotent and the identity splits as a sum of orthogonal idempotents $1=e_0+e_1$, with $e_0=1-H^3/4$.
+(If $\OP{char}\kk=3$ or if $\lambda^3-2$ is irreducible over $\kk$ then this is a maximal splitting of the identity into idempotents; otherwise $H^3/4$ can be further decomposed as a sum of idempotents.)
+The summand $\QH(X;\kk)_1$ associated to $e_1$ is the ideal $(H,E)$ and the summand $\QH(X;\kk)_0$ associated to $e_0$ is the ideal $(1-H^3/4)$. \end{itemize}